Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 - Various bundles available for advanced dynamics

-- The battery life isn’t great
+- The battery life per charge isn’t great

 Best Heart Rate Monitor For Triathletes